-FTA annually publishes formula apportionments to the States and urbanized areas with populations of 200,000 or greater (i.e., large urbanized areas) in a Federal Register notice published within 10 days after the Department of Transportation (DOT) Appropriations Act is signed into law.
-In the case of the 5310 program, the Governor of each State designates a State agency to administer the program for urbanized areas with a population between 50,000 and 199,999 and nonurbanized areas.
-In the case of the JARC and New Freedom programs, the Governor (1) designates a State agency to administer the program to administer the program in nonurbanized areas and in urbanized areas with populations between 50,000 and 199,999; and (2) in consultation with responsible local officials and public transportation providers, designates a recipient to administer the program for the large urbanized area(s).
+FTA annually publishes formula apportionments in a Federal Register notice published within 10 days after the Department of Transportation (DOT) Appropriations Act is signed into law.
+In the case of the 5310 program the Governor of each State designates a State agency to administer the program.
+In addition, the Governor of each State is required to designate a State agency to administer the program for urbanized areas with a population between 50,000 and 199,999 and nonurbanized areas.
+The Governor must also designate a designated recipient to administer the program for urbanized areas with a population of 200,000 or more.
+In the case of the JARC and New Freedom Programs, the Governor (1) designated a State agency to administer the program in nonurbanized areas and in urbanized areas with populations between 50,000 and 199,999; and (2) in consultation with responsible local officials and public transportation providers, designated a recipient to administer the program for the large urbanized area(s).
 The State agencies and designated recipients (large urbanized areas) are responsible for fair distribution of the funds.
 State agencies or their designated recipients must describe their procedures for administering the program in a State management plan (SMP), or, for those JARC and New Freedom designated recipients serving large urbanized areas, a program management plan (PMP).

 State agencies and designated recipients apply to FTA for approval of a program of projects, usually annually, and report annually to FTA on financial status and revisions to their program of projects.
-Federal transit law requires that projects selected for funding under the 5310, JARC, and New Freedom programs be included in a locally developed, coordinated public transit-human services transportation plan, and that the plan be developed through a process that includes seniors and individuals with disabilities, as well as representatives of public, private, and non-profit transportation and human services providers and members of the general public.
+Federal transit law requires that projects selected for funding under the 5310, JARC, and New Freedom Programs be included in a locally developed, coordinated public transit-human services transportation plan, and that the plan be developed through a process that includes seniors and individuals with disabilities, as well as representatives of public, private, and non-profit transportation and human services providers and members of the general public.

 FTA monitors compliance with Federal requirements through administrative "State Management Reviews," in which a State agency is generally reviewed every 3 years.
-Designated recipients who also receive FTA financial assistance under the Urbanized Area Formula Program (CFDA 20.509) are also subject to an FTA "Triennial Review."
+Designated recipients who also receive FTA financial assistance under the Urbanized Area Formula Program (CFDA 20.507) are also subject to an FTA "Triennial Review."